developerdizzle/valerie/README.md

 }
 ```

+## TODO:

+* Allow custom error messages
-TODO: Show real-world examples of client- and server-side error usage.
+* Include exapmles of client- and server-side usage
+* Add more rules